-GALLATIN - Jake Wooten is still looking for his first professional skateboarding contract, but that isn’t what fuels him.
+Jake Wooten is still looking for his first professional contract, but that isn’t what fuels him.

-The love of the sport -- more than the trophies on his mantle or the fame and money that comes with having the backing of a corporate sponsor -- is what motivates him.
+The love of skateboarding, more than the trophies that are placed on his mantle, or the fame and money that comes with having a big corporate sponsor back him is what keeps him going.

 That isn’t to say he is unnoticed.

-Sponsorships from Converse and Santa Cruz skateboards, among others, are nothing to bat an eyelash about.
-Still, he keeps searching for his next big moment.
+Sponsorships from Converse and Santa Cruz skateboards, among others, are nothing to bat an eye at.

-That moment will come to a head this week when Wooten competes on one of the profession's biggest stages: the X Games.
+Searching for his next big moment, and that moment will be this week when he competes on one of his profession's biggest stages, the X Games.

-In order for Wooten to make the X Games in Minneapolis, Minnesota at U.S. Bank Stadium, he first had to qualify in Boise, Idaho back on June 28-29 against some of the top athletes in an invite-only event.
+In order for Wooten to make the X Games in Minneapolis, Minnesota at U.S. Bank Stadium, he first had to qualify in Boise, Idaho back on June 28 and 29 against some of the top athletes in an invite-only event.

 “It was a fun experience,” he recalled.
-“It was definitely different more serious in how things were ran than what I’m used to.
-It was still really cool; the bowl was super fun to skate and the temperature was great.”
+“It was definitely different more serious in how things were run than what I’m used to.
+It was still really cool, the bowl was super fun to skate and the temperature was great.”

-Wooten placed sixth, qualifying for his first X-Games experience, which begins on Aug.
-1, but he won’t skate until his Park event on Sunday, Aug.
-4.
+Wooten placed sixth to qualify for his first X Games experience, which will take place beginning August 1, but he won’t skate until his Park event on Sunday, August 4

-Wooten wouldn’t have reached this pinnacle if not for the love and support of Phillip and Sharron Brown.
-Phillip is the brother of Gallatin Mayor Paige Brown and the one who got Wooten into skating and kept him from following in his biological parent’s footsteps.
+This moment, as surreal as it will be for Wooten, wouldn’t have happened if it wasn’t for the love and support of Phillip and Sharron Brown.
+Phillip Brown, brother of Gallatin Mayor Paige Brown, is the one who got Wooten into skating and never gave him the opportunity to follow in his biological parent’s footsteps.

 Since that day, Wooten has been all over the map.

-Now that his journey brings him back home he is able to relax, only for a moment, before heading north to compete in the X Games.
+Now that his journey brings him back home to Tennessee he is able to relax, only for a moment, before heading North to compete in the X Games.

-Wooten is only 18, so if the 2019 X Games don’t go according to plan, there is always more time to learn, grow and get to where he wants to be as a skateboarder.
+Wooten is only 18, so if X Games 2019 doesn’t go according to plan there is always more time to learn, more time to grow and to get to where he wants to be as a skater.

 There is no doubt Wooten is living his dream.
-He is soaring amongst the clouds, feeling as free as a bird when he is on his board.
+He is soaring among the clouds, and as free as a bird when he is on his board.
 He has so many people to thank for getting him to this moment and will always be someone who never forgets where he comes from.

-Turning pro doesn’t fuel Wooten, the freedom of expression fuels him and keeps him coming back for more.
+Turning pro doesn’t fuel Jake Wooten, it’s the freedom of expression that keeps him coming back for more.

 “There is no feeling like when you are in the air for those 3-5 seconds of just flying,” he said.
 “It’s amazing, I’ve never experienced anything else like it.
 It has something nothing else does.
 I love it.”

-You can catch Jake at the X Games on Sunday, Aug.
-4 when he competes in the Wendy’s Men’s Skateboard Park from 1-6 p.m. on ABC.
+You can watch Jake at the X Games this Sunday, August 4 when he competes in the Wendy’s Men’s Skateboard Park competition from 1:00-6:00 p.m. on ABC.